christinec-dev/PhishingURLModel/readME.md

 ## Data Acquisition

-The original data aqcuired from Kaggle can be accessed through the link provided below:
+The original data acquired from Kaggle can be accessed through the link provided below:
 - [Download Data](https://www.kaggle.com/datasets/danielfernandon/web-page-phishing-dataset)

 ### Key Features of the Dataset